-- After verification, Action Logement issues you with a certified visa. - You receive an email or text telling you it is ready. - Download it from your personal space. - Make a note of the validity period of the visa, and the amount of rent guaranteed.
+- You receive an email or text telling you it is ready. - Download it from your personal space. - Make a note of the validity period of the visa, and the amount of rent guaranteed.

 Submit your visa to your future landlord